crookookoo/p5-boilerplate/readme.md

 #P5.js web experiment boilerplate

-A fullscreen sketch with dat.gui and stats.js plugged in.
+A simple starter fullscreen sketch with dat.gui and stats.js plugged in.